 Released in 2014, this smartwatch is one of the most popular among tech enthusiasts.
 Fast forward to 2017, it’s still considered one of the sweetest deals for those who are looking for a reliable smartwatch at an affordable price.

-If you’re looking forward to wear a smartwatch that is cool without looking geeky, this might be a perfect fit for you.
+If you’re looking forward to wear a smartwatch that is cool without looking geeky, this might be a good fit for you.
 The Motorola Moto 360 harmoniously combines functionality, comfort and elegance.

 Some smartwatches prioritize app functionality while others place a premium on achieving a fashionable look.
 But for the Garmin Vivoactive, the priority goes to its fitness features.
 This smartwatch is definitely marketed to smartwatch users who are athletic.